priestd09/sanity/packages/@sanity/block-tools/README.md

 ```

-### slateJsonToBlocks
+### slateStateToBlocks

 TODO: write here

-### slateJsonToBlocks
+### slateStateToBlocks

 TODO: write here

 ### blockTypeFeatures(blockContentType)

-Will return an object with the features enabled for blockContentType (compiled schema type):
+Will return an object with the features enabled for the input block content schema (compiled).

 ```
 {